 He remained in Singapore, still working freelance, until 2015 when he retired to the Philippines.

 Neil French was one of the more colourful personalities who washed up on Singapore’s shore and entered the ad business where he quickly made his mark.
 French came from the UK leaving behind a colourful history by his own account (bull fighter, pub owner, band manager, etc. and even hints at trouble with the law and the tax man).
 He rose to prominence in the mid-eighties when partnering with Rod Pulley, the young MD of Ogilvy, he lifted the creative profile of Ogilvy & Mather.
 He then went on to be the creative director of Meridien advertising, the second Ogilvy network headed by Michael Ball.
 Eventually in 1986, Ball bought over the Meridien network and called it The Ball Partnership where French continued to bring recognition by his outstanding creative work.
 He also joined Batey Ads run by the legendary Ian Batey but it was no surprise to anyone in the industry that this relationship did not last long.
 French eventually linked up once again with Ogilvy when he accepted the post as Worldwide Creative Director in the WPP group.
 He got into hot water Toronto in 2005 over a remark made about lady creative directors not becoming great because they had to take time off whenever their kids were ill.
 This created a fuss in North America and French was barred by WPP from speaking at the Creative Circle Awards in Singapore and the AdAsia ‘O5 conference later in the same year.
 Several prominent lady creatives came to his defence saying he had been very supportive in their experience.
-In fact, he mentored Linda Locke who went on to have a long and outstanding career as a CD, and eventually married her.
+In fact, he married, encouraged and initially mentored, Linda Locke, a Singaporean lady, who went on to have a stellar career in the business.

 Allein Moore commented that Neil likes to say controversial things to shake people up and to entertain.
 Moore said he’d sat with Neil during his radio show ‘Advertising and Moore’ when he defended scam ads, then the scourge of the award shows in Asia.
 He also remembers French telling a seminar audience that clients should not put logos on ads.
 He is actually an amusing and very civil man, claims Moore, he just likes to prod people and make them think.